vrchatapi/vrchatapi.github.io/docs/UserAPI/Object.md

 id | string | The user id
 username | string | the username OR steam_{id}
 displayName | string | The username
+pastDisplayNames | array | unknown
-developerType | `DeveloperType` | Is a developer hasEmail | boolean | Did the user provide an email obfuscatedEmail | string | The email, contains first letter and the host, other is obfuscated like i******@gmail.com emailVerified | boolean | Did the user verify the email hasBirthday | boolean | Did the user provided a DOB unsubscribed | boolean | Unknown friends | array of extended public info | Unknown blueprints | object | unknown currentAvatarBlueprint | object | unknown events | array | unknown
+developerType | `DeveloperType` | Is a developer hasEmail | boolean | Did the user provide an email obfuscatedEmail | string | The email, contains first letter and the host, other is obfuscated like i******@gmail.com emailVerified | boolean | Did the user verify the email hasBirthday | boolean | Did the user provided a DOB unsubscribed | boolean | Unknown friends | array of ids | Unknown blueprints | object | unknown currentAvatarBlueprint | object | unknown events | array | unknown